igrorp/pre-miRNA-plot/README.md

     sudo python3 -m pip install --upgrade pip setuptools wheel

-For the more experienced ones, it's always a good practice to isolate the downloaded programs as their versions may cause conflict.
-Optionally, you can create a Python virtual environment to do that.

-    python3 -m venv <your-env-name>
-    source <your-env-name>/bin/activate/

 <h1 id="installation">2.
 Installation</h1>
 <p>To install pre-miRNA-plot you can download this repository as a zip file in this main page, or clone it in your machine:</p>